Mali suspects first Ebola cases as regional death toll tops 90

 "A high-speed intervention team has been created to follow the evolution of the situation on the ground," the statement said.
 It added that the health of the three suspected victims was showing signs of improving.

-The latest outbreak originated in Guinea two months ago and has since spread to its neighbors Sierra Leone and Liberia.
-Gambia has placed two people in quarantine although the Health Ministry since said the cases were negative.
+The latest outbreak originated in Guinea two months ago and has since spread to its neighbours Sierra Leone and Liberia.
+Gambia has placed two people in quarantine although the health ministry since said the cases were negative.

-Guinea's Health Ministry said two more suspected victims of the virus had died, bringing its death count to 86.

-Liberia also reported three new deaths among its suspected 14 cases, raising its death toll to seven.

 Many health systems in West Africa are poorly equipped to deal with an epidemic and aid workers have warned of the difficulty of fighting infections scattered across several locations and in densely populated areas such as Guinea's capital Conakry.